Brussels or Bruges: Which Belgian City to Visit?

 Bruges

 The fairytale city of Bruges is on every traveller’s bucket list.
-Whether it’s the enchanting cobblestoned streets or cute canals, there’s something about this place that sets it apart from any other Belgian or Flemish city.
+Whether it’s the enchanting cobblestoned streets or cute canals, there’s something about this place that sets it apart from any other Belgian city.

 Accessibility